Pop psychology sells well.

 Shoda, Mischel, and Peake cautioned readers about the limitations of their findings already in their original study.

-They warned readers about the small sample size, the risk of over-generalizing their results as well as the fact that always delaying gratification is also not an effective strategy.
+They warned about the small sample size, the risk of over-generalizing their results, and the fact that always delaying gratification is also not an effective strategy.

 The Truth